mHadi1091/installation-of-linux/README.md

 8. **Wait for Completion**: Rufus will format the USB drive and copy the contents of the ISO file to the drive.
 This process may take some time depending on the size of the ISO file and the speed of your USB drive.

-9. **Completion**: Once Rufus has finished creating the bootable USB drive, you will see a message indicating that the process is complete.
+9. **Completion📦️**: Once Rufus has finished creating the bootable USB drive, you will see a message indicating that the process is complete.
 You can now safely eject the USB drive from your computer.

 Your bootable USB drive is now ready for use.
 You can use it to boot your computer into the operating system or utility contained within the ISO file.
 Remember to configure your computer's BIOS or UEFI settings to boot from the USB drive if necessary.